michalbrauner/trading_platform/docs/tutorial/backtest.rst

 When you have a new strategy, you should test it on historical data.
 To do this, you need to create new python script (for example `backtest_my_strategy.py`).
 See `backtest_eurusd_daily_forecast.py` as an example.

-The important part is to fetch all arguments from command line.
+The important part is to fetch all arguments from the command line.
 To do this, you need to define methods :code:`create_argument_parser` and :code:`get_strategy_params` in your strategy.
 These define list of arguments strategy uses.

-Then you need to create instance of :code:`Configuration` class with :code:`execution_handler_name=SimulatedExecutionHandler` and set directory to historical data.
+Then you need to create an instance of :code:`Configuration` class with :code:`execution_handler_name=SimulatedExecutionHandler` and set directory to historical data.

 .. code:: python